 Output File Delivery Options

 The purpose of all of the rules on vertical navigation coding for non-precision approach procedures contained in the Attachment 5 to ARINC 424 is to ensure that standards are established that will allow for the provision of a VNAV Path Angle for every approach.
 These standards have been broken into four groups that are the result of the location of the missed approach point for the procedures as published in official government source documentation.
-These groups are defined in Rule 8.10 of this attachment and are illustrated as Coding Examples 1 through 15 following that paragraph.
-The primary group is Missed Approach Point at Landing Threshold Point and Missed Approach Point Prior to Landing Threshold Point.
+These groups are defined in Rule 8.10 of this attachment and are illustrated as Non-Precision Approach Coding Examples 1 through 15 following that paragraph.
+The primary group is Missed Approach Point (MAP) at Landing Threshold Point (LTP) and MAP Prior to LTP.

-The other three groups cover the situations when the published missed approach point is beyond the Landing Threshold Point.
-These three groups are further illustrated in Coding Examples A, B and C associated with Rule 8.10.
+The remaining three coding examples cover the situations when the published MAP is beyond the LTP.
+These examples are illustrated in Coding Examples A, B and C associated with Rule 8.10:

-One of these three groups are the situation where the published missed approach point is beyond the Landing Threshold Point and the published Final Approach Course does not pass through a defined area related to the Landing Threshold Point.
-This situation is commonly referred to as Inserted Final End Point Coding, Coding Example B.
+Coding Example A: Inserted Runway Final End Point (FEP) as VNAV anchor point

+Coding Example B: Inserted Waypoint Final End Point (FEP) as VNAV anchor point

+Coding Example C: MAP is Navaid within 0.1 NM of LTP

-Coding Example B represents the best possible solution for providing the intent of the government source procedure and encoding the data necessary for execution of the procedure within the avionics.
+The runway and waypoint FEPs in Coding Example A & B represents the best possible solution for providing the intent of the government source procedure and encoding the data necessary for execution of the procedure within the avionics.
 During the iterations required for the development of this encoding standard and its rules, it was identified that not all existing avionics would be able to process this new data in a manner compatible with their operational software.
 The required modifications to that operational software would more than likely result in a need to re-certify that software.
-As it is not within the scope of ARINC 424 to refined new avionics requirements or impose data configurations that would result in new avionics requirements; methods were reviewed that would ensure that the vertical navigation benefits of FEP Coding could be made available to the broadest possible user base.
+As it is not within the scope of ARINC 424 to refine new avionics requirements or impose data configurations that would result in new avionics requirements; methods were reviewed that would ensure that the vertical navigation benefits of FEP Coding could be made available to the broadest possible user base.

 This review effort resulted in identifying four data encoding versions for non-precision approach procedures that are designed such that they would make FEP data available to the largest number of users and negate the impacts of a single solution on operational software.
-Format one is specified as the ARINC 424 standard.
-The other options may be used when specified between avionics supplier and data provider.
+FEP Delivery Format Zero is specified as the ARINC 424 default option.
+The other four options may be used when specified between avionics supplier and data provider.
 To ensure that the process and result of any option specification would result in an identical implementation by all data providers to any given supplier, it was agreed that all four encoding versions would be incorporated into ARINC 424 as Delivery Format Options One through Four.
 An illustration of the four FEP Format Delivery Options is provided on the pages that follow this Commentary.

+The table below summarizes the differences between the ARINC 424 default option and the four FEP delivery options.